raspberrypilearning/av-e-card/en/step_2.md

 --- task ---

-Check your **Downloads** folder for the GIF once you have finished.
+When you have finished, check your `Downloads` folder for the GIF.

 --- /task ---